JustinR17/wzcl-scripts/Documentation/README.md

 3. (Same as previous section) Add the substitution to the `Substitutions` tab.

+**NOTE: the template name MUST be spelled the exact same way or else scripts will break**

 ![Substitutions after subs](./imgs/2-1-3.png)

 4. (Same as previous section) Update the player name in the relevant `DATA_X` tab.